 We’re all (hopefully) using hand sanitizer these days.
 But it’s important to use hand sanitizer correctly!
 Rather than treating hand sanitizer as a wholesale replacement for scrubbing your hands with soap and water, it’s better to think of hand sanitizer as a portable and convenient tool you can use to supplement your regular hand washing regimen.

-If you use hand sanitizer correctly, you’ll be a lot safer and can help avoid spreading the coronavirus to your family or friends.
+If you use hand sanitizer correctly - see also 'Keychain Sanitizers for Trick or Treaters' - you’ll be a lot safer and can help avoid spreading the coronavirus to your family or friends.
 Let’s break down how you can use hand sanitizer properly and when you should use hand sanitizer instead of soap and water.

 How Does Hand Sanitizer Work?